yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Geographically Specialized Species:**

-**Canal-duck:** Native to Iris Hollow and plains settlements with paddy fields.
+**Canal-duck:** Native to Iris Hollow and paddy field settlements.
 Smaller than Earth ducks, greyish-brown, and quiet (not as noisy as Earth ducks).
 They feed on insect eggs and aquatic plants in irrigation canals and rice paddies, a natural form of biological control.
 Pickled duck eggs are a local specialty of Iris Hollow.
 They are rarely seen in the Atheria—the canyons lack sufficient open water.

 - **Songbirds (2-3 species):** A few species introduced by CI with "non-direct production functions."
 The reason for their inclusion may be that CI calculated in its model that mental health indicators in long-term isolated small human communities are positively correlated with environmental soundscape richness.
 The Grey-necked Finch is the most common—ubiquitous on the Atheria cliffs, its call is high-pitched but melodious; the sights and sounds of its flocks during seasonal changes are core material for M-08.
 The Rock Swallow nests along the cliff face, its flight path resembling a miniature skiff.
 A long-legged wading bird walks in the shallow water of the valley.
-These three species cover most of the bird calls heard daily by the people of Archeon.
+These three species cover most of the bird calls heard daily by the Archeon people.

 **Earth animals not in Archeon (narrative implied):**